 1st Annual Conference of the Central and Eastern European Network of Legal Scholars (CEENELS): “25 Years after the Transformation: Law and Legal Culture in Central and Eastern Europe.
 Between Continuity and Discontinuity” in Brno, 16-17 April 2015.
 Report by Wojciech Zomerski (Wrocław).

 On 16–17 April 2015, Masaryk University (Brno, Czech Republic), in cooperation with the University of Social Sciences and Humanities, Faculty in Wrocław (Poland), hosted the 1st Annual International Conference of the Central and Eastern European Network of Legal Scholars (CEENELS) devoted to the topic of “25 Years After the Transformation: Law and Legal Culture in Central and Eastern Europe.
 Between Continuity and Discontinuity”.
-The Organising Committee of the conference was composed of Doc JUDr Mgr Martin Škop, PhD, Doc JUDr Radim Polčák, Mgr Markéta Klusoňová (all from Masaryk University), Prof Dr hab.
-Leszek Koczanowicz (University of Social Sciences and Humanities, Faculty in Wrocław) and Dr Rafał Mańko (University of Amsterdam, Centre for the Study of European Contract Law), who was responsible for the conference programme.
+The Organising Committee of the conference was composed of Doc JUDr Mgr Martin Škop, PhD, Doc JUDr Radim Polčák, Mgr Markéta Klusoňová (all from Masaryk University), and Prof Dr hab.
+Leszek Koczanowicz (University of Social Sciences and Humanities, Faculty in Wrocław).
 The conference inaugurated the activity of the Central and Eastern European Network of Legal Scholars (CEENELS), an informal network of academic lawyers working on Central European law from universities within the region or abroad.
-As Dr Mańko, the coordinator of CEENELS, explained at the conference, the idea of the meeting is to create an informal platform for the exchange of research ideas and information about conferences, workshops as well as funding opportunities.
-In the future, it is possible that CEENELS would become formalised.

 In line with its title, the 1st Annual Conference of CEENELS focused on “25 Years After the Transformation”, taking stock of the recent anniversary of the demise of Actually Existing Socialism (1989/1990).
 The focus of the conference was not only on the modification of legal rules, but also on the adaptation of legal cultures, including judicial mentalities.
 The innovative aspect of the conference was that it considered the process of postcommunist transformation as an ongoing and unfinished process.
 Central Europe, despite the passage of 25 years from the fall of Actually Existing Socialism, continues to be a different space on the legal map of Europe from Western Europe or Southern Europe.